-- Promptly report all crimes and suspicious persons or activity to the Director of Education/Campus Director. - Always be aware of your personal safety and your surroundings. - Never leave your property unattended lock windows to your car, office, and residence. - Keep all valuables with you or leave them at home. - Walk on well-traveled pathways and in well-lit and populated areas.
-Walk with friends or groups when possible. - Call the Director of Education/Campus Director, or Security Guard on duty, for a safety escort if you feel afraid or need to walk in isolated areas or at times when areas are unpopulated or closed. - Engrave owner identification numbers onto electronics and items of value and keep a list of serial numbers and description of property and provide it to the Police in the event your property is stolen. - Use the internet wisely and never send money or provide personal identifying information, credit card information, or bank information to someone you do not know or to a company or person you did not initiate contact with on your own (such as Airlines, Department Stores, Amazon, etc.)
+- Promptly report all crimes and suspicious persons or activity to the President. - Always be aware of your personal safety and your surroundings. - Never leave your property unattended lock windows to your car, office, and residence. - Keep all valuables with you or leave them at home. - Walk on well-traveled pathways and in well-lit and populated areas.
+Walk with friends or groups when possible. - Call the President, or Security Guard on duty, for a safety escort if you feel afraid or need to walk in isolated areas or at times when areas are unpopulated or closed. - Engrave owner identification numbers onto electronics and items of value and keep a list of serial numbers and description of property and provide it to the Police in the event your property is stolen. - Use the internet wisely and never send money or provide personal identifying information, credit card information, or bank information to someone you do not know or to a company or person you did not initiate contact with on your own (such as Airlines, Department Stores, Amazon, etc.)